 We landed bright and early after a red-eye flight from Greece to Muscat.
-I had little idea as to what we would do in Muscat, besides hang out on the coastline.
+I had little idea as to what we would do in Muscat, besides hanging out on the coastline.

 Many people think of Oman as a desert country in the middle of the Arabian peninsula.
-We did too, until we checked into the Shangri La Al Husn on the coast of Muscat and found complete Arabian paradise.
+We did too until we checked into the Shangri La Al Husn on the coast of Muscat and found a complete Arabian paradise.

 Checking into the Shangri La Al Husn